tiny-dancer/notes/runiac_origin_story.md.1.md

 Time spent waiting on testing/validating a change made to the iac.

 * Runiac: 3 minutes
-* Legacy: ~35 minutes
+* Previous: ~35 minutes

 Assuming a code change every 15 minutes, % time spent developing vs waiting on tooling/process:

 * Runiac: 83% time spent writing valuable code
-* Legacy: 30% time spent writing valuable code
+* Previous: 30% time spent writing valuable code

 Impact: A developer using Runiac will spend 3.7 more hours each day developing valuable features (7 hour work day assumed)

 ### Value of Time (Focus on value code)

 - Runiac: 95% of the code is valuable cloud code in repository.
-- Legacy: 66% of the code is valuable cloud code.
+- Previous: 66% of the code is valuable cloud code.
 33% is pipeline code.
-	- Roughly 33% of development time for _every feature_ is working on non-product value add code (pipeline)
+	- Roughly 33% of development time for _every feature_ is working on non-product value add code (pipeline code)

-Impact: A developer using Runiac will spend 95% of coding time directly on value add Launchpad features, a productivity increase of 29% from legacy Launchpad
+Impact: A developer using Runiac will spend 95% of coding time directly on valuable terraform code, a productivity increase of 29% from previous processes

  ### Combining the two